immunant/rexpat/README.md

 # Rexpat: a libexpat compatible Rust crate

+This project is a work-in-progress conversion from unsafe Rust transpiled directly from libexpat into safe, idiomatic Rust code.
+The initial transpilation and refactoring was done using [C2Rust](https://github.com/immunant/c2rust).

+Do **not** use this in production (yet!), but help refactoring and rewriting is always welcome.

 ## Building

-Requirements: Linux host with `rustup` installed.
+Requirements: Linux host with [`rustup`](https://rustup.rs/) installed.
 To run tests, you'll also need to install the requirements of libexpat (autoconf 2.58 or newer, make, and a recent C toolchain).

     $ git clone --recurse-submodules https://github.com/immunant/rexpat
     $ cd rexpat && cargo build